Is HughesNet good for home internet?

 • Download speeds of 25 Mbps or more are faster compared to the older satellite or DSL networks.

-• Dependable reliability during ordinary conditions and not on extreme occasions
+• Dependable reliability during ordinary conditions, but not during extreme conditions.

 • Complimentary installation